 Start the day with breakfast at Cranberry's Grocery and Eatery, housed in one of Staunton’s oldest buildings.
 Afterwards, stroll around the Beverley Historic District, which has one of the most beautiful “Main Streets” in America.
 In fact, in 2002, Staunton became the first city in Virginia to receive the Great American Main Street Award, which recognized it as one of the ten most unique small cities in America.

-Don’t leave the Beverley Historic District without visiting Staunton’s most iconic buildings, including the clock tower, now the Clocktower Restaurant and Bar, the American Shakespeare Center’s Blackfriars Playhouse, the Woodrow Wilson Presidential Library, and Trinity Episcopal Church.
+Don’t leave the Beverley Historic District without spotting some of Staunton’s most iconic buildings, including the clocktower, the American Shakespeare Center’s Blackfriars Playhouse, the Woodrow Wilson Presidential Library & Museum, and Trinity Episcopal Church.

-Head to the Wharf Historic District and have lunch at Byers Street Grill, a restaurant serving delicious Southern-style American fare.
+Head to the Wharf Historic District and have lunch at Byers Street Bistro, a restaurant serving delicious Southern-style American fare.

 Walk along cobblestoned streets lined with warehouses and rail depots, from the heyday of the Virginia Central Railroad, that have been transformed into fine restaurants, luxury hotels, and boutique shops.

-For dinner, visit Zynodoa or Blu Point Seafood, two sister properties that offer regional seafood specialties from the American South and New England.
-Outdoor seating is available on weekends during warmer months when the city closes Beverley Street to cars.
+For dinner, visit Zynodoa or BLU Point Seafood Co, two sister properties that offer regional seafood specialties from the American South and New England.
+Outdoor seating is available on weekends during warmer months, when the city closes Beverley Street to cars.

 Begin the day with a drive to Augusta Springs Wetlands Trail for a pleasant walk through hardwood forests and wetlands.
 The handicap-accessible trail has two large ponds and a variety of wildlife, including beavers, turtles, herons, and nesting wood ducks, which you can hear whistling from the trees.

-Have lunch at the premier bakery in Staunton, Paris Cake Company, which serves Sunday brunch, daily breakfast, and lunch in their indoor and outdoor dining areas.
 Coffee lovers will want to stop by Crucible Coffee to taste surprising blends, such as the Honey Lavender Latte.
+Grab lunch at Remedy Burger, another downtown favorite.

 Other noteworthy sites include the Booker T. Washington Museum and Library and the Allen African Methodist Episcopal Church (A.M.E.).
 The Booker T. Washington Museum and Library is located in the building that formerly housed the only high school for African Americans in Staunton.
 Originally formed in 1865, the Allen Chapel A.M.E. was the first Black church west of the Blue Ridge Mountains.